Robert F. Willard

-Robert Frederick Willard is a retired United States Navy admiral who last served as the 22nd Commander, U.S. Pacific Command from October 19, 2009 to March 9, 2012.
+Robert Frederick Willard (born 5 December, 1950) is a retired United States Navy admiral who last served as the 22nd commander, U.S. Pacific Command from October 19, 2009 to March 9, 2012.
 He previously served as Commander, U.S. Pacific Fleet from May 8, 2007, to September 25, 2009.
 Prior to that, he served as the 34th Vice Chief of Naval Operations from March 18, 2005, to April 2007.
 On March 9, 2012, Admiral Willard retired from the Navy after 39 years of service.
 On May 9, 2012, he was elected president and chief executive officer of the Institute of Nuclear Power Operations, succeeding retired Navy admiral James O. Ellis Jr.

 Navy career

 Willard renders a salute as he passes through the sideboys at the U.S. Pacific Fleet change of command ceremony, September 25, 2009.

 Willard receives a command coin from Lieutenant General Chu Tien Cuong during a visit to USNS Mercy (T-AH 19).

 Willard is a Los Angeles native.
 In 1969, he graduated from East Longmeadow High School in East Longmeadow, Massachusetts, and received a Bachelor of Science degree from the United States Naval Academy in 1973.
 He also holds a Master of Science degree in engineering management from Old Dominion University and was a fellow at MIT Seminar XXI.